Mental Health Volunteers for Coronavirus Hospital Heroes Program Join Below

 Follow the 3 steps below to join:

 Thank you for your willingness to donate your time and expertise to provide critical mental health services.
 As a Give an Hour provider, you have the option to participate in various programs providing mental health services, support and education to populations in need.
 NOTE: In order to enroll as a GAH provider, you must be independently licensed and carry malpractice insurance.
 Scroll below to join our organization in three easy steps.

-- Since 2005, we have focused on providing free mental health care to those who serve, our veterans, and their loved ones.
+- Since 2005, we have focused on providing free mental health care to active, guard and reserve service members, veterans, and their loved ones.